trevor-tran/personal-site/README.md

-This project was my personal website, available at http://phuongtran.me
+This project is my personal website, available at http://phuongtran.me